 Title V, Part B, Subpart 1

-The Small, Rural School Achievement Program is an extension of the 2001 REAP (Rural Education Achievement Program) with expanded eligibility, flexibility, and funding.
+The Small, Rural School Achievement (SRSA) Program is an extension of the 2001 REAP (Rural Education Achievement Program) with expanded eligibility, flexibility, and funding.

 This program provides two benefits to eligible school districts: